USRSE/usrse.github.io/docs/events.md

 of markdown that is desired.
 When the event is active (before expiration) the full content will be shown on the "Events and Training" page.
 Once it expires, it will move into the events archive.
-In both cases, clicking on the Event will take the viewer to its page, and they can view additional content and the url provided.
+In both cases, clicking on the Event will take the viewer to its page, and they can view additional content and the URL provided.
 In the case of the archive, the bulk of content is only viewable on this page.

 It's helpful to write out a listing of timezones in the content, e.g.,: